How Many Times Can You Take the GMAT?

 Getting your Trinity Audio player ready...

 One of the most common questions GMAT students ask is, “How many times can you take the GMAT?”
-Of course, there is a (fairly) simple answer to this question, but the key point that some students fail to take into account is that, although you can take the GMAT numerous times, there are several reasons why you’d want to avoid a scenario in which you have to take the GMAT numerous times.
+Of course, there is a (fairly) simple answer, but some students fail to account for a key point.
+Although you can take the GMAT multiple times, there are several reasons to avoid a scenario in which you have to retake the GMAT.

 How Many Times Can You Take the GMAT